hambsd-ops/ansible-acme/README.md

 It can optionally configure httpd for use with the http-01 challenge used by acme-client.

+On the first run, this role will run acme-client to fetch and install a certificate.
+It will also install a cronjob in root's crontab to periodically renew the certificate as required.

 ## Usage

 This role is intended to be used as a part of other roles, for example: